Chicago Fed: Economic Growth

-Led by declines in employment- and production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to –0.18 in October from +0.18 in September.
-Three of the four broad categories of indicators that make up the index decreased from September, and only one of the four categories made a positive contribution to the index in October.
+Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to -0.39 in January from -0.03 in December.
+Two of the four broad categories of indicators that make up the index decreased from December, and two of the four categories made negative contributions to the index in January.

-The index's three-month moving average, CFNAI-MA3, increased to +0.06 in October from –0.02 in September, marking its first positive reading in eight months.
-October's CFNAI-MA3 suggests that growth in national economic activity was near its historical trend.
+The index's three-month moving average, CFNAI-MA3, decreased to +0.10 in January from +0.26 in December, marking its fifth consecutive reading above zero.
+January's CFNAI-MA3 suggests that growth in national economic activity was above its historical trend.
 The economic growth reflected in this level of the CFNAI-MA3 suggests limited inflationary pressure from economic activity over the coming year.

-The CFNAI Diffusion Index increased to +0.21 in October from +0.07 in September.
-Forty-one of the 85 individual indicators made positive contributions to the CFNAI in October, while 44 made negative contributions.
-Forty-four indicators improved from September to October, while 40 indicators deteriorated and one was unchanged.
-Of the indicators that improved, 12 made negative contributions.
+The CFNAI Diffusion Index decreased to +0.11 in January from +0.28 in December.
+Forty-one of the 85 individual indicators made positive contributions to the CFNAI in January, while 44 made negative contributions.
+Forty-one indicators improved from December to January, while 44 indicators deteriorated.
+Of the indicators that improved, ten made negative contributions.
 [Download PDF News Release]

 The Chicago Fed's National Activity Index (CFNAI) is a monthly indicator designed to gauge overall economic activity and related inflationary pressure.
 It is a composite of 85 monthly indicators as explained in this background PDF file on the Chicago Fed's website.
 The index is constructed so a zero value for the index indicates that the national economy is expanding at its historical trend rate of growth.
 Negative values indicate below-average growth, and positive values indicate above-average growth.

 The first chart below shows the recent behavior of the index since 2007.
 The red dots show the indicator itself, which is quite noisy, together with the 3-month moving average (CFNAI-MA3), which is more useful as an indicator of the actual trend for coincident economic activity.
 I've added a high-low channel for the MA3 data since 2010.
-As we can see, the MA3 of the index is at the midpoint of this falling trend, but is has been rising since May.
+As we can see, the MA3 of the index hit the top of the channel two months ago and has now logged its second month of lower values.

 For a broad historical context, here is the complete CFNAI historical series dating from March 1967.